apache/ozone/hadoop-hdds/docs/content/feature/S3-Multi-Tenancy-Setup.md

   limitations under the License.
 -->

-Steps to enable Multi-Tenancy feature in Ozone clusters.
+Steps to enable S3 Multi-Tenancy feature in Ozone clusters.

+## Setting up S3 Multi-Tenancy for production

+### Secure the cluster

+Follow [this guide](< ref "security/SecureOzone.md" >) to Kerberize (secure) the cluster if the cluster is not Kerberized yet.

+### Set up S3 Gateway

+Follow [this guide](< ref "interface/S3.md" >) the cluster to set up at least one S3 Gateway if the cluster doesn't have a S3 Gateway yet.

-### Setting up Multi-Tenancy with Apache Ranger (For production)
+### Set up Apache Ranger

 First make sure ACL is enabled, and `RangerOzoneAuthorizer` is the effective ACL authorizer implementation in-use for Ozone.
 If that is not the case, [follow this]({{< ref "security/SecurityWithRanger.md" >}}).